 To celebrate the millennium, events took place over five days including evening entertainment as well as the day of the fair.
 In 2002 a new recipe for the traditional Newburgh Fairing Cake was invented to celebrate the Queen's Golden Jubilee.
 In 2004 Newburgh Fair played an important part in the 700th anniversary celebrations of Newburgh village and was again celebrated over five days.

-The 2017 Newburgh Fair celebrating the Fair’s 40th anniversary will be held on June 24.
-For more information contact Fiona Casey Tel 01257 463837 email email@example.com
+The 42nd Newburgh Fair will be held on Saturday 22 June 2019.
+For a history of the revived Newburgh Fair from the 2017 Fair programme click here For more information contact Fiona Casey Tel 01257 463837 email email@example.com See also https://www.facebook.com/newburghfair/

-Click here for slide show of Newburgh Fair 2016
+Click here for a slide show of Newburgh Fair 2018

-Douglas Valley Lions Bonfire and fireworks in Red Lion Hotel field at 6.30pm on Sat 5 November 2016
+Douglas Valley Lions An annual Bonfire and Fireworks is held at the Red Lion Hotel field in November.

 The Lancashire Best Kept Village Competition